 Receiving Best Value for Your Avios Points

-If you can understand how to calculate the value of Avios Points, which hopefully you should able to do by the end of this article, then you’ll be able to work out what the most cost effective way of redeeming your hard earned Avios points is.
-Redeeming for say 3.0p (as shown in the example below) would make 10,000 avios points worth £300 however redeeming at 0.3p would result in the potential loss of £270 in benefits!
+If you can understand how to calculate the value of Avios points, which hopefully you should be able to do by the end of this article, then you’ll be able to work out the most cost-effective way of redeeming your hard-earned Avios points.
+Redeeming for say 3.0p (as shown in the example below) would make 10,000 Avios points worth £300, however redeeming at 0.3p would result in the potential loss of £270 in benefits!

 Obtaining Value Through Credit Cards

-With the ability to earn 1 Avios point for every £1 spent on the likes of the free for the first year American Express Gold Card it’s worth calculating whether you’d be best off continuing to spend on the card once you’ve earned the 20,000 points sign up bonus (increased to 22,000 using this link) or alternatively switching to a cashback card paying say 1% would be a better option.
+With the ability to earn 1 Avios point for every £1 spent on the likes of the American Express Gold Card (free for the first year) it’s worth calculating whether you’d be best off continuing to spend on the card once you’ve earned the 20,000 points sign-up bonus (increased to 22,000 using this link) or alternatively switching to a cashback card paying say 1%.

 I recently wrote an article on the various methods of buying Avios points – found here.
-As I highlight within the article there are occasionally examples where you can purchase Avios points at less than 1p per point (groupon deals etc).
+As I highlight in the article, there are occasionally examples where you can purchase Avios points at less than 1p per point (groupon deals, etc.).
 In these instances if the value of Avios points is say 1.5p there is an arbitrage between the purchase and (essential) sale price generating real value for the individual.